-The Surfside Police Department is proud to be State Accredited through the Commission for Florida Law Enforcement Accreditation, Inc. The Department was awarded initial State Accreditation through CFA on October 28, 2009, Re-Accreditation Status on September 27, 2012, and its second Re-Accreditation Status on February 24, 2016.
+The Surfside Police Department is proud to be State Accredited through the Commission for Florida Law Enforcement Accreditation, Inc. The Department was awarded initial State Accreditation through CFA on October 28, 2009.
+We were honored to receive esteemed Re-Accreditation Status for the third consecutive cycle on February 20, 2019.
 The Surfside Police Department received the Rocky Pomerance Excellence in Policing Award from the Florida Police Chiefs Association in 2009.

 The accreditation process can best be described as"...the bestowing of credentials symbolizing approval from a professional organization upon practitioners or specific institutions.
 It is a progressive and time proven way of helping organizations evaluate and improve their overall performance."
 Surfside PD CFA Recertification Acknowledgment.jpg